Frequently Asked Questions

 What are the volunteer hours?

 Volunteer work hours are Monday to Friday.
 We pick you up from your guesthouse at 7am.
 We usually finish building around midday, before the weather gets too hot.
 Occasionally volunteers might be asked to stay later to finish a project.
-These hours also enable volunteers to spend time seeing the sights of Siem Reap and its surrounds.
+These hours also enable volunteers to spend time seeing the attractions and sights of Siem Reap and its surrounds.

 What will I be expected to do on the building site?

 Volunteers help with all stages of the build.
 You will saw the timber to size, hammer nails and build stairs.
 Don’t worry if you don’t know how to do these things.
 Our builders can show you how to do it all.
 We use only hand tools, no power tools are needed or used.

 What do I need to take with me?